nash-io/api-client-typescript/README.md

 ## Authentication

-Most of the Nash API requests require the client to be authenticated, this is needed to sign the payloads that are being send over the wire.
+Most of Nash API requests require the client to be authenticated.
+This is needed to sign the payloads being sent over the wire.

 ```typescript
 import { Client, CryptoCurrency } from '@neon-exchange/api-client-typescript';